PrincetonUniversity/compcomp/README.md

 ## Files

-An HTML rendering of the code is browsable at
+An HTML rendering of the code is browsable at:

 > http://www.cs.princeton.edu/~jsseven/papers/compcomp/html.